 Fed's Evans says modest U.S. adjustments not enough to offset potential shocks

-On Wednesday, Wall Street's main indexes suffered their sharpest one-day declines in nearly six weeks after employment and manufacturing data suggested that the U.S.-China trade war is taking an increasing toll on the U.S. economy.

-Adding to trade concerns, the United States won approval on Wednesday to levy import tariffs on $7.5 billion worth of European goods over illegal EU subsidies handed to Airbus AIR.PA, threatening to trigger a tit-for-tat transatlantic trade war.

-(Reporting by Jesús Aguado and Jose Elias Rodriguez; Editing by Andrei Khalip and Giles Elgood)
+(Reporting By Jesús Aguado and Jose Elias Rodriguez; editing by Andrei Khalip)

 ((jesus.aguado@thomsonreuters.com; +34 91 585 8339; Reuters Messaging: Reuters Messaging: jesus.aguado.reuters.com@reuters.net))